-Studies have shown there is an increased chance of chance of child death through abuse or neglect where parental mental illness is present.
-However Parental mental illness does not necessarily have a impact on a child's developmental needs.
+Studies have shown there is an increased chance of child death through abuse or neglect where parental mental illness is present.
+However Parental mental illness does not necessarily have an impact on a child's developmental needs.

-Risk of harm or to wellbeing could be:
+The risk of harm or to well-being could be:

-- Parental aggression or rejection - being neglected physically and/or emotionally by an unwell parent - having caring responsibilities inappropriate to his/her age - witnessing disturbing behaviour arising from the mental illness (e.g. self harm, suicide, uninhibited behaviour, violence)
+- Parental aggression or rejection - being neglected physically and/or emotionally by an unwell parent - having caring responsibilities inappropriate to his/her age - witnessing disturbing behaviour arising from the mental illness (e.g. self-harm, suicide, uninhibited behaviour, violence)